ukncsc/zero-trust-architecture/03-Know-the-health-of-your-users-devices-and-services.md

 # 3. Know the health of your users, devices and services

-Zero trust architecture should monitor health signals from your users and devices (including IoT) continuously, to evaluate confidence in their trustworthiness.
+You should monitor health signals from your users and devices (including IoT) continuously, to evaluate confidence in their trustworthiness.
 For example, you may want to know where your users are trying to access services from and have confidence in the health of your devices.

 ### Device health